elviehatescoding/ICPU-Final-Project/README.md

 data = f.read()
 ```
 ## 3. Prepare Data
+To prepare the data for quantitative analysis, the following factors are considered:
 ### a.
 Case
+Transforming the data to lowercase creates consistency.
 ```
 datalower = data.lower()
 ```
 ### b.
 Punctuation
+Removing punctuation further cleans up the data.
 ```
 # Function to remove punctuation
 def remove_punctuation(text):